Eric Zadan

 Evita (National Tour) – Victoria Theatre, Nov.
 10 thru Nov.
 22, 1992

-The Producers (National Tour starring Nathan Lane) – Schuster Center, April 19 thru May 1, 2005
+The Producers (National Tour starring Nathan Lane) – Schuster, April 19 thru May 1, 2005

 Will Roger’s Follies (National Tour starring Mac Davis – Memorial Hall, May 24 thru May 29, 1994